CORS Proxy¶

 Requests from sandboxed widgets flow through the same host-side CORS proxy pipeline (spindle.cors()), so the same URL validation, SSRF protection, timeout, and body-size limits apply.

-When corsProxy() is used from inside a sandbox frame, the host automatically sets responseType: "arraybuffer".
+When corsProxy() is used from inside a sandbox frame for binary media, the host sets responseType: "arraybuffer".
 The backend then:

 - Validates that the remote server's